INFO FOR PUPPY BUYERS

 Contact us for prices for Main Register show/breeding prospects.
 Prices will vary depending on the bloodlines of the litter.

-*** Due to Covid-19 there may be some disruption to normal shipping availability and prices but we can still ship puppies nationwide.
+*** Due to Covid-19 there has been some disruption to normal shipping availability and prices but we can still ship puppies nationwide.
 Qantas now requires all puppies to be 12 weeks old at shipping but Virgin will still take puppies at 8 weeks. ***

 We are located near Young NSW for pick up.